olliebrownlow/maps/README.md

 - Run `npm install -g parcel-bundler` to install Parcel globally if you don't already have it.
 - Run `parcel index.html` to start the project
-- Navigate to localhost:1234 (you should see a blank page)
+- Navigate to localhost:1234
+- You should see a map of the world with two markers on it.
-- Open the browser console and check for the appearance of a User object and a Company object both with several properties.
+- Click on each marker to see the pop-up.